rocket7642/CSS143B/homework/homework1/problem_1/readme.md

 Write a function to perform binary search in a **sorted** integer array.
 Also write as many tests as you think necessary to demonstrate your binary search code works correctly.

-The binary search function return the **index** of the input value if found. -1 otherwise.
+The binary search function takes an integer to find, and returns the **index** of the input value if found. -1 otherwise.

 Binary search was discussed in class as part of the search problem.
 If you need help, [here](https://www.geeksforgeeks.org/binary-search/) is a good start.
 Note that binary search can be implemented with or without recursion.
 If you are comfortable with recursion already, feel free to use it.
 Otherwise for-loop would do just fine.